-1. The hearing was called at 9:15 AM on 01 November 2022 via teleconference.
-2. The applicant, [REDACTED], was represented at the hearing by [REDACTED] [REDACTED], hereinafter referred to as "the landlord".
-The respondent, [REDACTED] [REDACTED] hereinafter referred to as "the tenant", was not in attendance.
+1. The hearing was called at 9:15 AM on 22 March 2023 via teleconference.
+2. The applicant, [REDACTED], hereinafter referred to as "the landlord", participated in the hearing.
+The respondent, [REDACTED], hereinafter referred to as "the tenant", was not in attendance.